logancamp/CSDS447_Layer-Wise-Chair/README.md

 # CSDC447_Layer-Wise-Chair
 Course project experimenting with an expanded CHAIR concept for layer wise hallucination detection
 <br>
-We'll probably want to set up docker or some more robust env setup We need to expand the model to take layer history
+We'll probably want to set up docker or some more robust env setup<br>
+We need to expand the model to take layer history<br>
-We need to up the accuracy
+We need to up the accuracy<br>
-We need aneasier way to run this, maybe a main file of some kind We need to link other papers and datasets in here
+We need aneasier way to run this, maybe a main file of some kind<br>
+We need to link other papers and datasets in here<br>
-We need to add comments and make it more readable Reduce output files maybe or label them better even if just in here Collect data as benchmarks (organize)
+We need to add comments and make it more readable<br>
+Reduce output files maybe or label them better even if just in here<br>
+Collect data as benchmarks (organize)<br>
 <br>
 # BASH:
 ## 0) activate env